Layla-P/layladev/content/newsletter/002/index.md

   alt: "A black and white portrait of Irina"
 card: "image"
 comments: false
-summary: The second edition with guest Irina Scurtu, includes suggestions for the latest blogs to read, podcasts to listen to and videos to watch.
+description: The second edition with guest Irina Scurtu, includes suggestions for the latest blogs to read, podcasts to listen to and videos to watch.
 type: newsletter
-twitter:
-  card: summary_large_image
-  site: "@LaylaCodesIt"
-  creator: "@LaylaCodesIt"
-  image: "/images/2.jpg"
+images:
+- /images/2.jpg
 ---

 ## Welcome back 👋